 The objectives of the fund are to keep employers' contributions at a constant a rate as possible.
 The Fund has an agreed strategy to achieve a funding rate of 100% in the longer term.
 The Scheme is a multi-employer defined benefit plan and employers' contributions have been determined so that employee and employer rates are standard across all participating local authorities.
-Employers' contributions have been set at 19.3% for 2020/2021 based on the last triennial valuation completed on 31 March 2017.
-Following completion of the triennial valuation as at 31 March 2020, employers' contribution rates have been set at 19.3% for the next year (2021/2022).
+Employers' contributions were set at 19.3% for 2021/2022 based on the last triennial valuation completed on 31 March 2020.
+This same employers' contribution rate (19.3%) has been set for the next year (2022/2023).

-The total contributions expected to be made by the Board to the Fund for the year ending 31 March 2022 is approximately £0.3393m.
+The total contributions expected to be made by the Board to the Fund for the year ending 31 March 2023 is approximately £0.410m.